central-north

 Drive: 310 km | appr.
 7-8 hours

 It's advisable to start early, as you have a long driving day ahead.
-It's a very scenic drive on good asphalt roads with few other road users.
-Meru lies in the Eastern Highlands, which is a fertile and attractive region, known for its dense oak forests and farming.
-You pass Embu village and lively Meru town.
+It's a scenic drive on good asphalt roads with few other road users.
+Meru National Park lies in the Eastern Highlands, a fertile and attractive region known for its dense oak forests and farming.
+You pass Embu village, a lively Meru town.

-Meru National Park is a lot less busy than some of Kenya’s more well-known parks and has an unspoiled feel.
+Meru National Park is much less busy than some of Kenya’s more well-known parks and has an unspoiled feel.
 All of the Big Five are present.
-Elephants and buffalo are very common, and there is an enclosed rhino sanctuary containing both black rhino and white rhino.
-The park is extremely scenic with tall doum palms growing along its many watercourses.
+Elephants and buffalo are very common, and an enclosed rhino sanctuary contains both black and white rhinos.
+The park is extremely scenic, with tall doum palms growing along its many watercourses.

 Start: Meru National Park